TimescaleDB Production Migration Runbook

 Recommended migration method:

-- Take a final backup with
+- Take a final logical backup of the tracker database only.

-pgBackRest. - Restore onto the new EC2.
+- Restore that database onto the new EC2.

 - Use the existing